bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 {% autocrossref %}

 Loose-Key wallets, also called "Just a Bunch Of Keys (JBOK)", are a deprecated form of wallet that originated from the Bitcoin Core client wallet.
 The Bitcoin Core client wallet would create 100 private key/public key pairs automatically via a Pseudo-Random-Number Generator (PRNG) for later use.

-Once all these keys are consumed or the RPC call `keypoolrefill` is run, another 100 key pairs would be created.
+These unused private keys are stored in a virtual "key pool", with new keys being generated whenever a previously-generated key was used, ensuring the pool maintained 100 unused keys.
+(If the wallet is encrypted, new keys are only generated while the wallet is unlocked.)

 This created considerable difficulty<!--noref--> in backing up one’s keys, considering backups have to be run manually to save the newly-generated private keys.
 If a new key pair set is generated, used, and then lost prior to a backup, the stored satoshis are likely lost forever.
 Many older-style mobile wallets followed a similar format, but only generated a new private key upon user demand.

 This wallet type is being actively phased out and discouraged from being used due to the backup hassle.